Stanley Cup Final: History

 The Stanley Cup was first awarded to the Montreal Hockey Club in 1893 when the team won the 1893 AHAC season.
 The team then had to defend its champion-title both through league championships and challenge games organised by the Stanley Cup trustees.
 Until 1912, these challenges could take place before or during a league season.
 After 1912, the trustees ordered that challenges only take place after all league games were completed.

 The last challenge, in 1914, was the inauguration of the first "World Series" of ice hockey, a series between the Stanley Cup and league champion Toronto Hockey Club of the National Hockey Association (NHA) and the Victoria Aristocrats, champions of the Pacific Coast Hockey Association (PCHA).
 The series was pre-arranged between the two leagues before the season after post-season exhibitions held in their previous seasons.
 The inaugural series was to be held in the city of the NHA champion, and alternate annually following the series.

 After the series got under way, there was some concern that the series would not produce an "official" Stanley Cup champion.
 The Victoria club had not formally applied to the Stanley Cup trustees to challenge for the Cup.
 A letter arrived from the Stanley Cup trustees on March 17, that the trustees would not let the Stanley Cup travel west, because they did not consider Victoria a proper challenger, as they had not verified themselves with the trustees.
 However, on March 18, trustee William Foran stated that it was a misunderstanding.
-PCHA president Lester Patrick, PCHA President, had not filed a challenge, because he had expected Emmett Quinn of the NHA to make all of the arrangements in his role as hockey commissioner, whereas the trustees thought they were being purposely ignored.
+PCHA president Lester Patrick, had not filed a challenge, because he had expected Emmett Quinn of the NHA to make all of the arrangements in his role as hockey commissioner, whereas the trustees thought they were being purposely ignored.
 The Victoria challenge was accepted.
 Any tension was diffused as Toronto successfully defended the Cup by sweeping a best-of-five series in three games.
 This began the end of the influence of the Stanley Cup trustees on the challengers and series for the Cup.
 In March 1914, trustee William Foran wrote to NHA president Emmett Quinn that the trustees are "perfectly satisfied to allow the representatives of the three pro leagues (NHA, PCHA and Maritime) to make all arrangements each season as to the series of matches to be played for the Cup."